psyraxaus/Prosim2GSX/memory-bank/activeContext.md

 The current focus for Prosim2GSX is implementing Phase 5 of the modularization strategy to refine the architecture and improve integration between all the modularized components.
 With Phases 1-4 largely complete (Phase 4.9 still pending), we're now focusing on optimizing service interactions, improving controller architecture, enhancing error handling, optimizing performance, implementing comprehensive testing, and completing documentation.

-The .NET 8.0 migration has been completed successfully, and we're now working on leveraging .NET 8.0 features for performance improvements as part of Phase 5.4.
+The .NET 8.0 migration has been completed successfully, and we've successfully implemented .NET 8.0 features for performance improvements as part of Phase 5.4.

 Additionally, a critical issue with the catering door opening prematurely has been identified and is being addressed.
 After a flight plan is loaded into the MCDU, the forward right passenger door is being opened immediately and going into a loop, when it should remain closed until the catering service specifically requests it to be opened.
 Phases 1 and 2 of the fix have been implemented, with Phase 3 still pending.